ohsaalogo.gif (9506 bytes)

 Who does decide if the game will be continued?
 Administrators and coaches from the competing teams should meet in order to discuss options.
 Remember, the game must be played in its entirety beginning at the point of interruption UNLESS the participating schools agree to terminate the game with the existing score.
 School administrators and coaches must communicate with each other at the game site.

 Because many summer storms develop in the late afternoon or early evening, the OHSAA recommends that games continued the next day be scheduled as early in the day as possible (i.e., late mornings or early afternoons).
-Obviously, other scheduled events and travel times for the visitors must be factored in.
+Obviously, other scheduled events and travel times must be factored in.

 Also, as a point of clarification, the game films shall remain in the possession of the participating schools.